Rostlab/JS18_ProjectA_Group1/documentation/dataset_handling.md

        .then(() => createDataset(knex))
 ```

 3) Provide a mechanism to access the data you want to insert into the dataset.
-In this project the data was provided in .csv files which were stored either local or remote.
+In this project the data was provided in .csv files which were stored either local (development branch) or remote (feature/20/second-dataset branch).

 Local: The local dataset was checked in with version control (accessed via [filesystem](https://nodejs.org/api/fs.html)).

-Remote: The remote dataset is downloaded ([https](https://nodejs.org/api/https.html)) from a blob-server and decompressed if necessary.
+Remote: The remote dataset is downloaded ([https](https://nodejs.org/api/https.html)) and decompressed if necessary ([zlib](https://nodejs.org/api/zlib.html)).
-To parse the .csv files, a third party library ([papaparse](https://www.papaparse.com/docs)) was used.
+For parsing the .csv files, a third party library ([papaparse](https://www.papaparse.com/docs)) was used.

+Here is an example of accessing and parsing a local .csv file:

 ```javascript
     //example of parsing a file